apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 The isValid indicates whether the JWT should be honored - true if and only if the signature verifies and the times are valid, and all the required claims match.

+### Let's talk about Verification

+The policy may return SUCCESS or ABORT - in other words it may succeed, or it may put the proxy into Fault processing.
+Faults occur only case of an un-foreseeable runtime error, or when there is an incorrect configuration.
+Examples of incorrect configuration:

+* if you specify algorithm=RS256 but do not specify a certificate or public-key with which to perform the validation.
+* if you specify algorithm=HS256 but do not specify a secret-key.
+* if you do not specify a jwt property

+In all other cases, the callout will return SUCCESS, even if the signature does not verify properly, or if it is expired, and so on.
+SUCCESS indicates that the policy has completed its check, it does not indicate that the policy found the provided JWT to satisfy the configured constraints.
+For this reason, api proxy logic should check for the presence and value of variables like jwt_isValid, jwt_isExpired, and jwt_verified.

+It is possible for a JWT to be signed and verified but not valid, according to the configured claims you are enforcing.
+If the JWT signature is not verifiable, then the JWT will also be not valid (jwt_isValid = false).

 **Parsing and Verifying a JWT - RS256**